-For the linked list implementation you should use the textbook, lecture material and source code of Java built-in classes as a guide.
-You are free to look at the LikedList class implemented in Java, but be warned that that class implements a doubly linked list and it implents the List interface.
+For the binary search tree implementation you should use the textbook, lecture material and source code of Java built-in classes as a guide.
+You are free to look at the TreeSet class implemented in Java, but be warned that that class implements a red-black balanced binary search tree.